HachemiIbrahim/educa/readme.md

 # Educa - E-Learning Platform

-Educa is an online learning platform (LMS) built with Django.
+Educa is an online learning platform built with Django.

 ## Features